dangarfield/space-arena-ship-builder/README.md

 ### TODO:
 - Style the main div in centre correctly - Styling is not my forte
-- Drag and select rather than click
+- ~~Drag and select rather than click~~ Quick easy way of doing it, will complete another day
 - ~~Save and import from string - Read row and col content data-type attributes as nested array.
 Create modal for saving and inputting~~ Complete
 - ~~Resizing grid doesn't remove grid state~~ Complete